The Most Detailed Hair Care Guide Is at Unice Natural Hair Day

 How do you dry it now that you've finished washing it?
 To absorb excess water, use a microfiber towel and avoid rubbing your hair between non-microfiber towels.

-Apply conditioner first and then dry with a hair dryer or diffuser.
+Apply the conditioner first and then dry with a hair dryer or diffuser.
 Use a paddle comb or a round brush to style your hair.

 If you have time, spray some styling product on your hair and let it air dry.
 Limiting your hair's exposure to heat will help protect its health and integrity.